bertofurth/Seagate-Central-Toolchain/README.md

 * curl
 * gawk

 ## The procedure
+### Preparation and source code download
-Download the files in this project to a spare directory.
+Download the files in this project to a new directory on your build machine.
 This will be referred to as the base working directory going forward.

 The next part of the procedure involves gathering the source code for each component and installing it into the **src**